zebrunner/javascript-agent-cypress/README.md

 })
 ```

+#### Configuration via environment variables

+The following configuration parameters are recognized by the agent:
+- `REPORTING_SERVER_HOSTNAME` - mandatory if reporting is enabled.
+It is Zebrunner server hostname.
+It can be obtained in Zebrunner on the 'Account & profile' page under the 'Service URL' section;
+- `REPORTING_SERVER_ACCESS_TOKEN` - mandatory if reporting is enabled.
+Access token must be used to perform API calls.
+It can be obtained in Zebrunner on the 'Account & profile' page under the 'Token' section;
+- `REPORTING_PROJECT_KEY` - optional value.
+It is the project that the test run belongs to.
+The default value is `UNKNOWN`.
+You can manage projects in Zebrunner in the appropriate section;
+- `REPORTING_RUN_DISPLAY_NAME` - optional value.
+It is the display name of the test run.
+The default value is `Default Suite`;
+- `REPORTING_RUN_BUILD` - optional value.
+It is the build number that is associated with the test run.
+It can depict either the test build number or the application build number;
+- `REPORTING_RUN_ENVIRONMENT` - optional value.
+It is the environment where the tests will run.

 ### Tracking test maintainer

 You may want to add transparency to the process of automation maintenance by having an engineer responsible for evolution of specific tests or test classes.